LPGhatguy/ritz/README.md

 ```

 ### Composition via functions
-Snax is designed to work well when using functions to reuse pieces of HTML!
+Ritz is designed to work well when using functions to reuse pieces of HTML!

 ```rust
 use ritz::{html, Fragment, HtmlContent};